 Arrival, registration and queue management

-A queuing system will be established at the entrances of our exam and training locations.
-A marshall will be assigned to manage the queue.
+If required, a queuing system will be established at the entrances of our exam and training locations.
+A marshall will be assigned to manage the queue if necessary.

 Sanitising stations will be provided.
 All students and staff are expected to wash hands on arrival and regularly throughout the day.

-Signage, ground marking and/or barriers will be used to help designate the safe queuing process.
+Signage, ground marking and/or barriers may be used to help designate the safe queuing process.

-Scheduling, staggered times and access control systems, will be used to manage the expected flow of traffic.
+Scheduling, staggered times and access control systems, may be used to manage the expected flow of traffic.

 Each location will have a safe capacity which will not be exceeded.

 A daily register of staff and students by location will be kept.

 Signage will be displayed in all locations reminding employees, candidates and learners of the social distancing measures in place, and not to enter if they are showing any symptoms of COVID or have been in close contact with a confirmed case.

 - Security/marshals will ensure groups do not form at entrances or formally recognised smoking areas.